 It’s easy to become overwhelmed when searching for a remote job.
 This is why you need a strategy to perform certain activities and arrange your job search week by week.
 Set aside one or two hours each week to browse job boards—most job boards will send you updates through email.
 We’ve made it easy to monitor and track your remote job search efforts by creating a Remote Job Search Tool Kit, see pages one and two for suggested activities.

-There are many things to keep track of when job hunting, but by following these easy suggestions, you’ll be able to track and organise your remote job search efficiently.
+There are many things to keep track of when job hunting, but by following these easy suggestions, you’ll be able to track and organize your remote job search efficiently.